abhinethri14/Static-Visualization/README.md

 # Static-Visualization
-Question: Analyze the Tennis data and represent through Static Visulization
+Performed analysis on Australian Open Tennis and represented Static Visulization using Tableau

-> The data has been analyzed using Tableau